 To stave off hives, I must keep showers short and avoid swimming, splashing and rain.
 But I refuse to let an allergy to water define my existence.
+This feature article was first published in Allergic Living’s Fall 2015 magazine.

 I was 12 years old and in midst of my Junior High identity crisis when one day, after swimming with my family, I broke out into welt-like hives.
 My parents and I assumed this was due to chemicals in the pool, so I took a shower to wash off the chlorine, downed some antihistamines and went to bed.
 The next morning I woke up with double the number of hives, and a problem much bigger than my pre-teen frustrations.